MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

 ![Image 2 for qna](media/QnA_2.png)

-After adding new QnA pairs, click *Save and retrain*.
-Once you are completed, click *Publish*.
+After adding new QnA pairs, click **Save and train**.
+Once you are completed, in the **PUBLISH** tab, click **Publish**.

-To connect your QnA service to your bot, you will need a `knowledgeBaseId` and `subscriptionKey`.
-Both are found here.
+To connect your QnA service to your bot, you will need the HTTP request string containing the knowledge base ID and QnA Maker subscription key.
+Copy the example HTTP request from the publishing result.

 ![Image 3 for qna](media/QnA_3.png)